Salactol Wart Paint 10ml

 - Makes it easier to remove with a pumice stone or emery board

-- Helps kill the virus that causes warts and verrucas
+- Assist in destroying the virus that causes warts and verrucas

-- Helps to stop the virus from spreading to other parts of your skin
+- Helpful in stopping the virus from spreading to other parts of your skin.

 Salicylic Acid 16.7% w/w; Lactic Acid 16.7% w/w.